coloursofnoise/Resources/Audio:-How-Tos.md

 ![](https://cdn.discordapp.com/attachments/445236692136230943/714583243806212157/unknown.png)

+Type the path manually, it does not appear in the dropdown.
+That's normal!

 If you have any further questions regarding audio mods, ask for help in the #modding_help channel on the Discord server.

 **Don't modify and share modified music, sfx, ui and master banks.**